besh/firewatch-iterm-scheme/README.md

 # Firewatch iTerm Scheme
 A color scheme for iTerm/iTerm2 based on the Firewatch color pallet

-Looks the nicest with the agnostic zsh theme
+Looks the nicest with the agnoster zsh theme